wolfsilver/http-server/README.md

 `--cors` Enable CORS via the `Access-Control-Allow-Origin` header

-`-o` Open browser window after starting the server
+`-o` Open browser window after staring the server

 `-c` Set cache time (in seconds) for cache-control max-age header, e.g. -c10 for 10 seconds (defaults to '3600').
 To disable caching, use -c-1.

-`-U` or `--utc` Use UTC time format in log messages.

 `-P` or `--proxy` Proxies all requests which can't be resolved locally to the given url. e.g.: -P http://someurl.com